JSTOR-Labs/plant-humanities/maize/README.md

        url="maizemeanings2.jpg">

 ### References
-[^ref1]: See: Liza Grandia, “Sacred Maize against a Legal Maze: The Diversity of Resistance to Guatemala’s ‘Monsanto Law,’” _Journal for the Study of Religion, Nature and Culture_ 11, no. 1 (July 4, 2017): 57.
 [^ref2]: Rebecca Griest, “Guatemalan Protests against Monsanto Law (2014),” Database, Global Nonviolent Action Database, February 10, 2015, https://nvdatabase.swarthmore.edu/content/guatemalan-protests-against-monsanto-law-2014.
+See also: Liza Grandia, “Sacred Maize against a Legal Maze: The Diversity of Resistance to Guatemala’s ‘Monsanto Law,’” _Journal for the Study of Religion, Nature and Culture_ 11, no. 1 (July 4, 2017): 57.
 [^ref3]: Grandia, “Sacred Maize against a Legal Maze,” 59.
 [^ref4]: Duccio Bonavia, _Maize: Origin, Domestication, and Its Role in the Development of Culture_, trans.
 Javier Flores Espinoza (Cambridge: Cambridge University Press, 2013), 24.
 [^ref5]: Feng Tian, Natalie M. Stevens, and Edward S. Buckler, “Tracking Footprints of Maize Domestication and Evidence for a Massive Selective Sweep on Chromosome 10,” _Proceedings of the National Academy of Sciences_ 106, no. Supplement 1 (June 16, 2009): 9979–86, https://doi.org/10.1073/pnas.0901122106.